-All revolutions up to the present day have resulted in the displacement of one definite class rule by another; but all ruling classes up to now have been only small minorities in relation to the ruled mass of the people.
-One ruling minority was thus overthrown; another minority seized the helm of state in its stead and refashioned the state institutions to suit its own interests.
-This was on every occasion the minority group qualified and called to rule by the given degree of economic development: and just for that reason, and only for that reason, it happened that the ruled majority either participated in the revolution for the benefit of the former or else calmly acquiesced in it.
-But if we disregard the concrete content in each case, the common form of all these revolutions was that they were minority revolutions.
-Even when the majority took part, it did sowhether wittingly or not-only in the service of a minority; but because of this, or even simply because of the passive, unresisting attitude of the majority, this minority acquired the appearance of being the representative of the whole people.
+All revolutions up to the present day have resulted in t displacement of one definite class rule by another; but ruling classes up to now have been only small minoriti in relation to the ruled mass of the people.
+One rulin minority was thus overthrown; another minority seized t helm of state in its stead and refashioned the state instit tions to suit its own interests.
+This was on every occasie the minority group qualified and called to rule by the give degree of economic development: and just for that reaso and only for that reason, it happened that the ruled majo ity either participated in the revolution for the benefit the former or else calmly acquiesced in it.
+But if we di regard the concrete content in each case, the common for of all these revolutions was that they were minority rev lutions.
+Even when the majority took part, it did so whether wittingly or not-only in the service of a minorit but because of this, or even simply because of the passiv unresisting attitude of the majority, this minority acquir the appearance of being the representative of the who people.

-As a rule, after the first great success, the victorious minority divided; one half was satisfied with what had been gained, the other wanted to go still further, and put forward new demands, which, partly at least, were also in the real or apparent interest of the great mass of the people.
-In individual cases these more radical demands were actually forced through, but often only for the moment; the more moderate party would regain the upper hand, and what had last been won would wholly or partly be lost again; the vanquished would then shriek of treachery or ascribe their defeat to accident.
-In reality, however, the truth of the matter was largely this: the achievements of the first victory were only safeguarded by the second victory of the more radical party; this having been attained, and, with it, what was necessary for the moment, the radicals and their achievements vanished once more from the stage....
+As a rule, after the first great success, the victorio minority divided; one half was satisfied with what he been gained, the other wanted to go still further, and p forward new demands, which, partly at least, were al in the real or apparent interest of the great mass of tl people.
+In individual cases these more radical demanwere actually forced through, but often only for tl moment; the more moderate party would regain the upp hand, and what had last been won would wholly or part be lost again; the vanquished would then shriek of treacery or ascribe their defeat to accident.
+In reality, howeve the truth of the matter was largely this: the achievemen of the first victory were only safeguarded by the second victory of the more radical party; this having been attained, and, with it, what was necessary for the moment, the radicals and their achievements vanished once more from the stage....

 The proletarian masses themselves, even in Paris, after the victory, were still absolutely in the dark as to the path to be taken.
-And yet the movement was there, instinctive. spontaneous, irrepressible.
-Was not this just the situation in which a revolution had to succeed, led, true, by a minority, but this time not in the interest of the minority, but in the veriest interest of the majority?
-If, in all the longer revolutionary periods, it was so easy to win the great masses of the people by the merely plausible false representations of the forward-thrusting minorities, why should they be less susceptible to ideas which were the truest reflection of their economic condition, which were nothing but the clear, rational expression of their needs, of needs not yet understood but merely vaguely felt by them?
+And yet the movement was there, instinctive spontaneous, irrepressible.
+Was not this just the situation in which a revolution had to succeed, led, true, by a minority, but this time not in the interest of the minority. but in the veriest interest of the majority?
+If, in all the longer revolutionary periods, it was so easy to win the great masses of the people by the merely plausible false representations of the forward thrusting minorities, why should they be less susceptible to ideas which were the truest reflection of their economic condition, which were nothing but the clear, rational expression of their needs, of needs not yet understood but merely vaguely felt by them?
 To be sure, this revolutionary mood of the masses had almost always, and usually very speedily, given way to lassitude or even to a revulsion of feeling as soon as illusion evaporated and disappointment set in.
 But here it was not a question of false representations, but of giving effect to the highest special interests of the great majority itself, interests which, true, were at that time by no means clear to this great majority, but which soon enough had to become clear to it, in the course of giving practical effect to them, by their convincing obviousness.